-But what I didn’t have was a technology platform that enables and scales a Customer Voice Program.
+But what I didn’t have was a technology platform that enables and scales all the different workflows that we need to perform in Customer Marketing.
 I had to piece together 6 different technologies to do it.
 And though I had plenty of anecdotes on the value of the customer stories, it was a very manual effort to quantify the impact that the program was having on revenue.

 There had to be a better way.
-That’s why I decided to start SlapFive, to develop and launch the first Customer Voice platform, and that’s why I’m so thrilled to be getting such rave feedback from the early adopters.
+That’s why I decided to start SlapFive, to develop and launch the first Customer Marketing Software platform, and that’s why I’m so thrilled to be getting such rave feedback from the early adopters.